GabrielFar/GabrielFar/README.md

 Here you can find all the projects I've developed troughout my life, many now only God knows how were made, but they work!

-- Computer Science Student, Universida Federal da Fronteira Sul, Chapecó - SC
+- Computer Science Student, Universidade Federal da Fronteira Sul, Chapecó - SC
 - There's nothing that can't be learned
 - 1st Rule of Codding: If it works, don't touch it